viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 ### The behavior of dedicated channel V<sub>P</sub>/V<sub>N</sub> AAF of Cora Z7

-For completeness, let's quickly look also at a practical example using the dedicated analog input channel V<sub>P</sub>/V<sub>N</sub>.
+For completeness, let's look shortly also at a practical example using the dedicated analog input channel V<sub>P</sub>/V<sub>N</sub>.

+The V<sub>P</sub>/V<sub>N</sub> channel's AAF cutoff frequency is pretty high at 568.7 kHz.
+Let's see in the following figure what happens when we feed the inputs with two 50 kHz sine waves of opposing phases and measure the output differentially.

 <img src="pictures\Cora_Z7_diff_signal_simulation.png">

-bla
+There are no surprises.
+The 50 kHz signal is negligibly attenuated by the AAF, and there is a very slight phase shift in the output.

+I reproduced the scenario on a physical Cora Z7 board and measured the signal by the XADC configured to the sample rate of 1 Msps using the software app shared in this repository.
+The resulting measurement shown in the following figure is exactly as expected.
+**TODO: link to the SW app**

 <img src="pictures\Cora_Z7_diff_signal_reading.png">

 ## Calibration and precision

+### XADC autocalibration

 TODO